microsoft/lisa/docs/install.md

 ## Prerequisites

+LISA needs to be installed on a computer that can access the computer to be tested.
+For tested computers, LISA is not required to be installed.
+The computer under test can be a local computer.

 - Can access the tested platform, like Azure, Hyper-V, or else.
 It recommends having good bandwidth and low network latency.
 - At least 2 CPU cores and 4GB memory.